 How to set up a PayPal account

 Let’s start with the basics.
-To set up a PayPal account, visit Paypal’s website and click the “Sign Up” button in the top-right corner of the screen.
+To set up a PayPal account, visit Paypal’s website and click the Sign Up button in the top-right corner of the screen.
 The next step is to choose the account type you want: Personal or Business.

 The next step is to fill out the form that shows up with your name, email address, and password.
 You also have to select the country you live in.
-Hit “Continue” and then fill out the second form by selecting your nationality and typing in your address, phone number, and any other info that’s required.
-Once you hit “Continue,” your account will be created.
+Hit Continue and then fill out the second form by selecting your nationality and typing in your address, phone number, and any other info that’s required.
+Once you hit Continue, your account will be created.
 But you’re far from done yet.

 The last step in this process is to verify your email address, if you haven’t already, by clicking the link in the email sent to you by PayPal.

-Step-by-step instructions on how to set up a PayPal account:
+How to set up a PayPal account:

-- Visit PayPal’s website and click the “Sign Up” button in the top-right corner.
+- Visit PayPal’s website and click the Sign Up button in the top-right corner.

-- Select the account type you want — Personal or Business — and click “Continue.”
+- Select the account type you want — Personal or Business — and click Continue.

-- Add in your name, email address, and password, and then click “Continue.”
+- Add in your name, email address, and password, and then click Continue.

-- Add in your address and other required info, and then click “Continue.”
+- Add in your address and other required info, and then click Continue.

-- Click the blue “Get started” button, add in your credit card info, and click “Add card.”
+- Optional: Click the blue Get started button, add in your credit card info, and click Add card.

 - Verify your email address by clicking the link in the email sent to you by PayPal.

-For safety reasons, you have to verify your credit/debit card before you can start using PayPal.
-To do so, log into your account, click “Wallet,” and select the card you want to verify.
-Then click the “Confirm card” link followed by “OK”, after which PayPal will charge $1.95 to your card.
+For safety reasons, before you start using your credit/debit card or bank account you will need to verify your PayPal account.
+To verify a card on PayPal, log into your account, click Wallet, and select the card you want to verify.
+Then click the Confirm card link followed by OK, after which PayPal will charge a small amount of money to your card.
 Don’t worry, you’ll get the money back a few days after the card is verified.

 The next step is to check PayPal’s charge on your credit card statement — it’s a four-digit code — and use it to verify the card.
-Just click the “Wallet” tab in your PayPal account, select the card you want to verify, enter the four-digit code, and then click “Confirm.”
+Just click the Wallet tab in your PayPal account, select the card you want to verify, enter the four-digit code, and then click Confirm.
 That’s it: you can now use PayPal to send and receive money.

-- Click the “Wallet” tab and select the card you want to verify.
+- Click the Wallet tab and select the card you want to verify.

-- Click the “Confirm card” link followed by “OK,” after which PayPal will charge $1.95 to your card.
+- Click the Confirm card link followed by OK, after which PayPal will charge a small amount to your card.